It’s Time to Disrupt Education

 My father, who was a math teacher for 32 years, always said, “Don’t be a teacher.”
 I never understood why he said it.
 Until now.

 I have been an educator for 18 years—doing my best to innovate within the traditional system.
-For me, innovation isn’t about improving grades, higher test scores, and getting more kids to go to college.
-Rather, innovation is a value based mindset, failing forward, and personalized learning.
+For me, innovation isn’t about improving grades, higher test scores, and getting more kids to college.
+Rather, innovation is approaching problems with a value-based mindset, failing forward, and personalizing learning.
 Being an innovative teacher in a traditional system isn't easy.
 So why do I do it?

-I was expected to go to college after high school and I was privileged enough to have my education paid for by my grandfather.
+I was expected to go to college after high school, and I was privileged enough to have my education paid for by my grandfather.
 He didn’t go to college himself, and throughout the 1950s, 60s and 70s, he successfully owned and managed 25 Harvey’s dime stores in northern Indiana.
 As a result of his success, he was able to fund my secondary education.
-And, despite his nontraditional path, he believed college was the path I should take to obtain a quality education.
-My grandfather felt that his road to success was tough learning on his own and me going to a university would better equip me for life.
-So, I began my college prep path when I was 16 years old.
-I listened to my counselors and followed the honors path.
-I took the courses that would be in line with college admissions.

 Once my senior year came around, I started an internship at a radio station in rural Indiana.
 The internship showed me the day-to-day work of being on radio, and I hated it.
 Why was this the first moment I was able to make this discovery?
 Why didn’t any of my courses prepare me for this reality?
 Why did I just pay for that “education”?
 I had no idea what to do after graduation, so I ended up at bartending school and worked as a bar manager for a year.
 Then, I started a business in video production with a partner and friend from college.
 We found a niche market in producing videos for private schools and smaller companies.
 Around that same time, I met Suzanne, a teacher who would later become my wife.